Krassnig/CodeDraw/INTRODUCTION.md

 ### Normal EventScanner

-If you use an older version of Java you can utilize the `java.util.Scanner` like properties of the EventScanner.
+If you are using an older version of Java, you can utilize the `java.util.Scanner`-like properties of the `EventScanner`.

-Much of the program remains exactly the same as with the [Enhanced EventScanner](#Enhanced EventScanner), only the event handling part changes.
-The inner loop in the example below is now a `while` loop.
+The java `Scanner` and the `EventScanner` are both queues where the elements are put into the back of the queue automatically and the program using the queue takes the elements out from the front of the queue.

+Like in the previous section, we need a loop to take out all the available events.
-In each iteration a new event will be at the head of the queue and the inner while loop will only stop once all currently available events are consumed.
+In each iteration, a new event while be at the head of the queue, and the inner while loop will continue until all available events are consumed.
-Inside the inner loop depending on which type of event is at the head of the queue one branch of the `if`/`else if`/`else` will be selected.
+Within the inner loop, the selected branch of the `if`/`else if`/`else` statement depends on the type of event at the head of the queue.

-If the head of the queue is a `MouseMoveEvent` event the `hasMouseMoveEvent()` method will return true and then the `nextMouseMoveEvent()` method will be called which returns the MouseMoveEvent from the head of the queue.
+If the head of the queue is a `MouseMoveEvent`, the `.hasMouseMoveEvent()` method will return true.
+Consequently, the `nextMouseMoveEvent()` method will be called, which retrieves the `MouseMoveEvent` from the head of the queue.
-All other events inside the queue will then shift forward and there will be a new event at the head of the queue.
+When removing the head of the queue, all other events within the queue will shift forward, and there will be a new event at the head of the queue.
-Do not forget to call the next method because otherwise the program will enter an endless loop because the same event will always be at the head of the queue.
+It is crucial to call the corresponding `next` method, as failing to do so would result in an endless loop because the same event would always remain at the head of the queue.

-After the `MouseMoveEvent` has been returned from the `nextMouseMoveEvent()` method the event can be used to update the state of the program.
+Once the `MouseMoveEvent` has been returned from the `nextMouseMoveEvent()` method, it can be used to update the program's state.
-In this case it just updates the current mouse position.
+In this case, it updates the current mouse position.
-After all currently available events are processed the changes are displayed by clearing the canvas and then calling the drawText method.
+After processing all currently available events, the changes are displayed by clearing the canvas and then invoking the `drawText` method.

 https://user-images.githubusercontent.com/24553082/153450933-a957c3e9-6f60-4896-8b32-0acf2894393d.mp4